 Comparison of the two pergola roofs: slats and sun sails

-Both types of pergola provide shade and protection from the sun.
-They create a covered outdoor area that combines design and quality.
-Here are the main differences between them:
+Both types of pergolas offer shade and sun protection, creating a covered outdoor area that blends aesthetic design with functional quality.
+The main differences are outlined below:

 Louvered pergola | Retractable pergola |